albertito/gofer/README.md

 ## Configure

-See the [sample config](etc/gofer.yaml) for details on how to configure gofer, and what features are available.
+See the [reference config](config/gofer.yaml) for details on how to configure gofer, and what features are available.

 ## Contact